iterative/mlem.ai/content/docs/command-reference/apply.md

 ## Description

+Applying a model to a dataset means calling a model's method (e.g. `predict`) with all the data points in the dataset, and returning the output as a MLEM Object.

+This command addresses a very common workflow, replacing the need to write a python script to load models & datasets, apply the datasets on the models, and save the resulting dataset.

 Models and Datasets, which represent
 [MLEM objects](/doc/user-guide/basic-concepts#mlem-objects), can be used directly through command line together to easily run inferences on entire datasets.
-Applying a model to a dataset means calling a model's method (e.g.
-`predict`) with all the data points in the dataset, and returning the output as a MLEM Object.

-> This command addresses a very common workflow, and replaces the need to write
-> a python script to load models & datasets, apply the datasets on the models,
-> and save the resulting dataset.

 ## Options